 - The tree is infested with pests, sick or dying.

 - The tree is already dead.

-- You need to build new structures or do renovations in your property.
+- You need to build new structures or do renovations on your property.

 How Much Do Tree Removal Services Cost

 The cost of tree removal services may vary.
-There are factors that can greatly influence the pricing of these services.
-Listed below are factors where the pricing of tree removal services are usually based;
+Some factors can greatly influence the pricing of these services.
+Listed below are factors where the pricing of tree removal services is usually based;